Alex6323/ictarus-architecture/Ict-Architecture-In-Rust.md

 # Architecture Overview

 The [architecture](https://raw.githubusercontent.com/iotaledger/ict/master/docs/assets/deployment.png) is almost identical to the Java version, but doesn't have the `Node` abstraction yet.
-Instead it just uses a `Receiver` and a `Sender` abstraction for dealing its peers.
+Instead it just uses a `Receiver` and a `Sender` abstraction for dealing with its peers.

 ## Project structure
 The following table gives a basic overview about the project structure.
 Important types that hold most of the business logic are highlighted: